smeup/jariko/docs/mute.md

 SUCCESS
 ```
-There is also an utility to run just one file with the MUTE engine.
-To create the appropriate jar, run
+It is also possible to package the MUTE engine as a single jar that can be run independently.
+To create such jar, yoi can run:

 ```
  ./gradlew fatMuteJar